dotnet/csharpstandard/standard/structs.md

 #### safe-scope-rules-general General

 At compile-time, each expression whose type is a ref struct is associated with a scope where that instance is safe, its ***safe-scope***.
-The safe-scope is a scope, enclosing an expression, to which it is safe for the value to escape to.
+The safe-scope is a scope, enclosing an expression, which it is safe for the value to escape to.
 If that scope is the entire function member, we say that the value is ***safe-to-return*** from the function member.

 The safe-scope records which scope a ref struct may be copied into.
 Given an assignment from an expression `E1` with a safe-scope `S1`, to an expression `E2` with safe-scope `S2`, it is an error if `S2` is a wider scope than `S1`.

-There are three different safe-scope values, the same as the ref-safe-scope values defined for reference variables (§ref-span-safety-escape-scopes): block, function-member, and calling-method.
+There are three different safe-scope values, the same as the ref-safe-scope values defined for reference variables (§ref-span-safety-escape-scopes): block, function-member, and caller-scope.
 An expression `e1` of a ref struct type is constrained by its safe-scope as follows:

 - For a return statement `return e1`, the safe-scope of `e1` must be calling-method.
 - For an assignment `e1 = e2` the safe-scope of `e2` must be at least as wide a scope as the safe-scope of `e1`.

-For a method invocation if there is a `ref` or `out` argument of a `ref struct` type (including the receiver unless the type is `readonly`), with safe-scope `E1`, then no argument (including the receiver) may have a narrower safe-scope than `E1`.
+For a method invocation if there is a `ref` or `out` argument of a `ref struct` type (including the receiver unless the type is `readonly`), with safe-scope `S1`, then no argument (including the receiver) may have a narrower safe-scope than `S1`.

 Any expression whose compile-time type is not a ref struct has a safe-scope of calling-method.